Kenna236/Hospital-work/README.md

-# A mildly interactive webpage for booking medical appointments
+An interactive webpage for booking medical appointments
-personal project